synaptics-astra/doc/index.rst

   This guide contains a summary of new features, improvements, bug fixes, and known issues in the latest version of the Synaptics Astra SDK.

-.. only:: private

-  :doc:`private/index`

-     This guide contains internal information for Synaptics engineers

 External Documentation
 ======================